ElishevaMedioni/dotNet5781_8390_1366/README.md

 The system was built as described:

-• Managing information about the maintenance of transportation vehicles (buses) used for travel
+&#9981; Managing information about the maintenance of transportation vehicles (buses) used for travel

-• Managing information about the different lines the company must operate
+&#128653; Managing information about the different lines the company must operate

+&#128655; Managing information about the different stations

 The project involved practice and implementation of:

-• Language Principles of C#
+&#128187; Language Principles of C#

-• Software design templates:
+:gem: Software design templates:

   - Architecture (Layer Model, Contract Design))
   - Manufacturers (Singleton, Simple Factory)
   - Behavioral (Observer, Iterator))

-• Create a user interface using the modern open infrastructure WPF
+:art: Create a user interface using the modern open infrastructure WPF

-• Create databases of lines and stations
+:bookmark_tabs: Create databases of lines and stations

-• Threads

-• Work with external files (in XML).
+&#128194; Work with external files (in XML).

-• Teamwork
+:busts_in_silhouette: Teamwork

-• Programmatic thinking and self-learning
+:brain: Programmatic thinking and self-learning

 <br />
 Pattern of the layer model: